 Key ingredients in this high fiber bread recipe

-This flourless bread recipe calls for psyllium husk powder.
+This recipe calls for psyllium husk powder.
 Psyllium husk powder is derived from the seeds of the Plantago ovata plant.
 It’s known for its high fiber content and ability to enhance the texture of gluten-free and low-carb baked goods.
 Psyllium husk powder may be tricky to find at grocery stores, but many health food stores carry it or you can purchase it online.

 Almond flour and coconut flour combine to give this high fiber bread a hearty, satisfying texture.
 This bread requires both types of flour to achieve the right texture so I don’t recommend substituting or omitting either of them.